1. Where is the tittle in tittle or the titulus in titulus located?

-17. Name the four studio albums from The Rolling Stones that start with the letter 'B'.
+17. Name the five studio albums from The Rolling Stones that start with the letter 'B'.
 One point for each correct answer.

 18. Pavlov's dog was the name of a famous experiment.
 Which animal added to the name Shrödinger's is also a famous experiment?